nguyenkhois/js-minicalculator/README.md

 ## Version 1.0
 - Created the simple calculator (add, subtract, multiply, divide)
-- Using both mice and keyboard
+- Using both mouse and keyboard
 - Using only integer

 ## Next versions